Random phase approximation-based local natural orbital coupled cluster theory: Results and discussion

-Our first test system is the coronene dimer in the parallel-displaced (C2C2PD) configuration taken from the L7 data set~\cite{Sedlak13JCTC}.
-The molecular structure is shown in the inset of \cref{fig:mol_cmp}A. The binding energy $E_{\mathrm{bind}}$ of C2C2PD has been extensively studied using a range of correlated wavefunction methods, including MP2~\cite{Sedlak13JCTC}, RPA~\cite{Liang25JCTC}, various CC variants~\cite{Sedlak13JCTC,AlHamdani21NCommun,Schafer25NCommun}, and diffusion Monte Carlo~\cite{AlHamdani21NCommun} (DMC).
-The current best theoretical estimate is approximately $-18$~kcal/mol, based on both DMC~\cite{AlHamdani21NCommun} and CCSD(cT)~\cite{Schafer25NCommun} calculations.
-(In our convention, a negative $E_{\mathrm{bind}}$ indicates a stable bound state.)
-MP2 substantially overestimates the binding energy by about $20$~kcal/mol~\cite{Sedlak13JCTC,Liang25JCTC}, whereas RPA with a HF reference underestimates $E_{\mathrm{bind}}$ by roughly $6$~kcal/mol~\cite{Liang25JCTC}.
-Interestingly, despite the severe overbinding at the MP2 level, MP2-based LNO-CCSD(T) has been shown to yield reasonably accurate results for C2C2PD~\cite{AlHamdani21NCommun}.
+Our first test set includes two noncovalent molecular complexes---the guanine trimer (GGG) and the coronene dimer in the parallel-displaced configuration (C2C2PD)---taken from the L7 dataset~\cite{Sedlak13JCTC}, as well as a molecular solid, the anthracene crystal, taken from the X23 dataset~\cite{Dolgonos19PCCP}.
+Their structures are visualized in \cref{fig:mol_struct}.
+The binding energy $E_{\mathrm{bind}}$ of both molecular complexes has been extensively studied using a range of correlated wavefunction methods~\cite{Sedlak13JCTC,AlHamdani21NCommun,Schafer25NCommun,Liang25JCTC}.
+High-level diffusion Monte Carlo~\cite{AlHamdani21NCommun} and CCSD(cT)~\cite{Schafer25NCommun} (CCSD with a modified perturbative triples correction~\cite{Masios23PRL}) benchmarks reveal a systematic overestimation of $E_{\mathrm{bind}}$ by MP2 and an underestimation by RPA based on a HF reference.
+Interestingly, despite the overbinding at the MP2 level, MP2-based LNO-CCSD(T) has been shown to yield reasonably accurate results for both molecular complexes~\cite{AlHamdani21NCommun}.
+The lattice energy $E_{\mathrm{lat}}$ of molecular solids, including the anthracene crystal, has also been the subject of several recent computational studies employing correlated wavefunction methods~\cite{DelBen13JCTC,Klimes16JCP,Zen18PNAS,Pham23JCP,DellaPia24PRL,Liang23JPCL}, which likewise suggest a systematic overestimation of $E_{\mathrm{lat}}$ by MP2~\cite{Liang23JPCL}.
+To the best of our knowledge, local CC calculations for molecular solids under periodic boundary conditions have not yet been reported.